GUADALUPE COUNTY DATA CENTER WATCH

 Palomino Alpha is a proposed 360 MW data-center campus on roughly 942 acres just south of the unincorporated community of Zorn, hugging State Highway 123 and wrapping around the LCRA Transmission Services "Zorn Site" substation — a power-readiness factor cited in the project's own description.

 The Reinvestment Zone #1 assemblage spans 20 parcels.
 Four of them — 186.4 acres in the northeast corner — are held by members of the Kutscher family, including Guadalupe County Judge Kyle Kutscher.
-The commissioners' development agreement with Palomino Alpha failed on a 2–2 tie vote in March 2026.

 The tax break